vivialves/breasr_cancer_cnn/README.md

 Future Work
 Contributing
 License
+Example of heatmap
+Link to access

 ## Introduction
 Breast cancer is a critical global health challenge.
 Early and accurate detection is key to improving survival rates.
 This project uses deep learning techniques, particularly CNNs, to classify mammography images across 8 distinct classes.
 The models evaluated include ShuffleNet, DenseNet, EfficientNet, VGG16, AlexNet, and a custom-designed architecture.

 ## Features